 Differences between adjustable and fixed loans

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans when interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans because interest rates are low and they want to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call Carter Financial Solutions at 866-840-8745 x2 to learn more.

-Most ARM programs feature a cap that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on interest rate increases over the course of a year.
+Most programs feature a cap that protects you from sudden monthly payment increases.
+There may be a cap on interest rate variances over the course of a year.
 For example: no more than two percent a year, even though the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in a given period.
-Almost all ARMs also cap your rate over the life of the loan.
+Sometimes an ARM has a "payment cap" which guarantees your payment will not increase beyond a fixed amount in a given year.
+Almost all ARMs also cap your rate over the duration of the loan period.

-ARMs most often feature their lowest, most attractive rates toward the start.
-They usually provide the lower interest rate from a month to ten years.
+ARMs most often feature their lowest rates toward the start of the loan.
+They usually provide the lower rate from a month to ten years.
 You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for people who anticipate moving in three or five years.
-These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are best for people who expect to move in three or five years.
+These types of adjustable rate loans are best for borrowers who plan to move before the loan adjusts.